Open Graph React SEO: Fix Social Previews and Add OG Meta Tags (2026 Guide)

 Solve Your Open Graph React SEO Today

-If you are on Remix, use createMetaDescriptors() from @power-seo/meta in your route's meta function.
-Server-rendered.
-Done.
+If you're using Remix, use createMetaDescriptors() from @power-seo/meta in your route's meta function.
+This produces server-rendered metadata that works reliably with Open Graph social media sharing.

 Frequently Asked Questions